research

 Recent lab papers

-Metabolic Scaling Theory rests on a central insight: the geometry of biological distribution networks — the branching vascular systems of plants and animals — imposes universal constraints on how metabolic rate scales with body size.
-West, Brown, and Enquist showed that a space-filling, area-preserving fractal vascular network minimizes energy dissipation and thereby generates the ¾-power scaling of metabolic rate with body mass, \(B \propto M^{3/4}\), observed across more than 27 orders of magnitude (West, Brown & Enquist 1997).
+Metabolic Scaling Theory rests on a central insight: the branching tubes that deliver water and nutrients through a plant or animal are not arranged arbitrarily — they follow a geometry dictated by physics.
+That geometry imposes a universal constraint on how metabolic rate — the pace at which an organism burns energy — scales with body size.
+West, Brown, and Enquist showed that a space-filling, area-preserving fractal vascular network minimizes energy dissipation and thereby generates the ¾-power scaling of metabolic rate with body mass, \(B \propto M^{3/4}\) (West, Brown & Enquist 1997).
+Subsequent empirical tests have confirmed this relationship across more than 27 orders of magnitude in body mass (Gillooly et al. 2001; Savage et al. 2004).
 This is not merely an empirical regularity — it is a derived consequence of network geometry and fluid-transport physics.

-Brown et al. extended MST into the Metabolic Theory of Ecology (MTE), showing that the same mass and temperature scaling permeates population dynamics, species diversity gradients, ecosystem energy flux, and elemental stoichiometry.
+Brown et al. extended MST into the Metabolic Theory of Ecology (MTE) (Brown et al. 2004), showing that the same mass and temperature scaling permeates population dynamics, species diversity gradients, ecosystem energy flux, and elemental stoichiometry.
 Current Enquist Lab work extends and tests MST predictions at ecosystem scale — connecting allometric constraints to forest carbon stocks, demography, and the structure of plant communities across biomes.
 Recent work examines how MST principles scale from organism traits and stoichiometry to ecosystem function (Enquist, Michaletz & Kerkhoff 2016 / PDF), how the megabiota disproportionately drive biosphere functioning (Enquist et al. 2020), and how scaling frameworks underpin assessments of ecological resilience in the Anthropocene (Enquist, Erwin, Savage & Marquet 2024).

 Scope: subcellular metabolic pathways to biome-level carbon budgets.
 Goal: derive macroecological patterns from first principles of physics and network geometry.
 Applications: forest biomass and carbon modeling, demographic forecasting, climate-scaling of plant productivity, earth system model parameterization.